microsoft/language-server-protocol/specification.md

  * have a label and a doc-comment.
  */
 interface ParameterInformation {

 	/**
+	 * The label of this parameter information.
+	 *
+	 * Either a string or an inclusive start and exclusive end offsets within its containing
+	 * signature label. (see SignatureInformation.label). *Note*: A label of type string must be
+	 * a substring of its containing signature label.
+	 */
+	label: string | [number, number];

+	/**
 	 * The label of this parameter.
 Will be shown in
 	 * the UI.